 5. Poas Volcano

-There are 5 active volcanoes that can be found in Costa Rica.
+5 active volcanoes can be found in Costa Rica.
 One of them is the Poas Volcano in Alajuela.
-The National Park which houses this volcano is about an hour and a half drive away from San Jose.

 Visitors hike for two hours to reach the thick forest.
-The crater of this open volcano can be seen along the way provided there are no clouds covering the top.
+The crater of this open volcano can be seen along the way, provided no clouds are covering the top.

 Earlier this month, the Poas Volcano has been opened again after being closed to the public for a while after showing signs of high volcanic activity.